 This report documents Florida's annual statewide safety belt use survey.
-The survey was conducted in June 2023 by Preusser Research Group, Inc. (PRG), under the direction of the Florida Department of Transportation (FDOT) State Safety Office and under contract with University of North Florida's Institute of Police Technology and Management.
+The survey was conducted May 31st - June 6th, 2024 by Preusser Research Group, Inc. (PRG), under the direction of the Florida Department of Transportation (FDOT) State Safety Office and under contract with University of North Florida's Institute of Police Technology and Management.

 FDOT administers federal highway funds and oversees the highway safety program efforts supported by these funds through the State of Florida's Highway Safety Program.
-Each year FDOT develops a State Highway Safety Plan that establishes the state's highway safety goals and objectives and describes the projects recommended for funding during the year.
+Every three years FDOT develops a Triennial Highway Safety Plan that establishes the state's highway safety goals and objectives and yearly develops an Annual Grant Application that describes the projects recommended for funding during the federal fiscal year.
 Occupant protection is one of the primary program areas for which FDOT is responsible.
 Using federal funds for occupant protection programs requires administering a statewide survey of safety belt use that must adhere to Federal Register Guidelines.

 Florida's first statewide survey certified under Federal Register Guidelines was completed in 1999 and surveys have been conducted every year since, with an exception in 2020 (due to the COVID-19 pandemic).
 These annual surveys provide an accurate and reliable estimate of safety belt use in Florida at a specific point in time (usually in June of every year).
-The 2023 survey is comparable to the first estimate accredited by National Highway Traffic Safety Administration (NHTSA) in 1999 and all statewide surveys conducted thereafter.
+The 2024 survey is comparable to the first estimate accredited by National Highway Traffic Safety Administration (NHTSA) in 1999, and all statewide surveys conducted thereafter.